741 Colonel Ledyard Highway

 that purchasing the used SCBA Cascade filling station from the Town of Preston for

 $5,000 would be a stop gap measure.
-He stated that currently the Ledyard Center Fire
+He stated currently the Ledyard Center Fire

 Department was filling their SCBA cylinders from the mobile unit on their Rescue